The bush: Australia

 Frederick McCubbin's 1889 painting Down on His Luck shows a swagman camping in the bush.
 McCubbin and other members of the Heidelberg School art movement depicted the bush in many of their paintings, contributing to its mythological status within Australian culture.

-The term "the bush" was imprinted in developing Australian English as a sign of settlers’ attempts to relate to their adopted country, so very different from the green European landscapes familiar to them, to refer at first to wilderness, and then to any sparsely inhabited region, regardless of vegetation.
+The term "the bush" was imprinted in developing Australian English as a sign of settlers’ attempts to relate to their adopted country, so very different from the green British and Irish landscapes familiar to them, to refer at first to wilderness, and then to any sparsely inhabited region, regardless of vegetation.

 "The bush" in this sense became an iconic concept uniquely Australian a signifier also of a pioneering or adventuring spirit.
 Early uses of the term appear from the late 1700s, frequently in Dawson's The Present State of Australia of 1831, and in the 1839 compilation A Voice from the Bush in Australia, in which unnamed immigrants' letters are reproduced.

-Conversely, the word attached to fear of the unknown, as a place of danger from bushfire, venomous or predatory creatures, and hostile aborigines, a vast interior in which settlers, especially their children, could be lost, the latter most notably being the theme of Joan Lindsay's 1967 novel Picnic at Hanging Rock.
+Conversely, the word attached to fear of the unknown, as a place of danger from bushfire, venomous or predatory creatures, and hostile Aboriginals, a vast interior in which settlers, especially their children, could be lost, the latter most notably being the theme of Joan Lindsay's 1967 novel Picnic at Hanging Rock.

 The term "Outback" is also used, but usually in association with the more arid inland areas of Australia, as is, to a lesser degree "mulga".
 "The bush" also refers to any populated region outside of the major metropolitan areas, including mining and agricultural areas.
 Consequently, it is not unusual to have a mining town in the desert such as Port Hedland (population 14,000) referred to as "the bush".